Quinton McCracken: Post-playing career

-He joined the front office of the Diamondbacks in 2011, and moved to the Houston Astros in 2012.
-McCracken joined the Miami Marlins staff in a player development role in December 2017.
+He joined the front office of the Diamondbacks in 2010, and moved to the Houston Astros in 2012.
+McCracken joined the Miami Marlins staff as an outfield/baserunning coordinator in 2018.
 In January 2019, he joined the Durham Bulls as a third-base coach in a return to the city where he attended college.

-Personal life

-Quinton married Maggie Moskal on January 29, 2005.
-The couple have a son Isaiah Cicero McCracken born July 7, 2009.
-Maggie McCracken is a cast member of VH1's Baseball Wives.
-The first episode aired November 30, 2011.
+On March 19, 2024, McCracken was named manager of the Mahoning Valley Scrappers of the MLB Draft League for the upcoming season.
+McCracken returned to coach the Scrappers for the 2025 season.